Why you can’t afford to ignore the power of garden ideas on Pinterest…

 Pinterest is about stuff.
 Planning a new kitchen?
 Create a Pinterest board called ‘My New Kitchen’.
 When you see gorgeous kitchen units, flooring, worksurfaces etc online, ‘pin’ them to the ‘My New Kitchen’ board.
 This keeps all your online kitchen research in one place.

-If you are researching a new planting plan, for example, there will be pictures of the various plants side-by-side so you’ll be able to see how they work together.
+If you are researching a new planting plan, for example, you can find and pin pictures of the various plants side-by-side so you’ll be able to see how they work together.

 When you actually come to decide on which units or flooring you’ll buy for your kitchen (or which plants you’ll order for the border), there’s a good chance you will buy something you pinned from the board.